PinkJha/VM_FARMS_Hello/README.md

    **To Dockerize the application**
    *GIT and Github account is required as a prerequesite*
-   - Clone the repository: git clone
+   - Clone the repository: git clone https://github.com/PinkJha/VM__FARMS_Hello.git .
-   -
-   -
-   -
-   -
+   - Go into the ptoject directory VM_FARM_Hello
-   - To start up the application:**$ docker-compose up**
+   - To start up the application:**$ docker-compose up **
-   - Go to the localhost:8080 and the web browser will be opened with the "Hello, World!" message
+   -  Go to the localhost:5000 and the web browser will be opened with the "Hello, World!" message

 ### With AWS cloud server ###
    - Launch EC2 instance with RHEL AMI and define security groups.